epabrego/DS203-DSOQuad/README.md

 Open a new Command Prompt Window
 -
-- in the Command Prompt, CD into Wildcat directory with all the source files from above step
+- in the Command Prompt, CD into /dso203-master/WildcatV6.5 directory with all the source files from above step

 Test the compiler
 -